- Home

 Your health care team

-During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.
-It is recommended that complex head and neck cancer is treated in a specialist centre.
-Call Cancer Council 13 11 20 for information about specialist centres for head and neck cancer in your area.
+During and after your treatment, you will see a range of health professionals who specialise in different aspects of your care.
+It’s recommended that complex head and neck cancer is treated in a specialist centre.
+If you have to travel a long way for treatment, transport and accommodation assistance may be available to you.
+Call Cancer Council on 13 11 20 for details.

 Health professionals you may see